keason7/mediaz/README.md

   - `0`: Unknown format, input file is copied as output file.
   - `1`: Compressed file has been written as output file.
   - `2`: Compressed file has been replaced by input file as the final output file (`copy_if_larger`=True)
+  - `3`: Is a recognized format with failed compression.
+File is then copied from input to output.

 Since every input format is mapped to an output format, naming issues can occur such as overwrite.